 In walleye country, rivers hold an abundance of fish.
-Current adds another dimension to angling, which can be a challenge, but often concentrates walleye in specific areas.
-The next time you plan to target river walleye, be sure you've got a selection of these go-to lures.
+Current adds another dimension to angling, which can be a challenge, but it often concentrates walleye in specific areas.
+The next time you plan to go fishing for river walleye, be sure you've got a selection of these go-to lures.

 Yet, I'm also a big fan of bucktail jigs for walleye, such as Luck 'E' Strike Bucktail Jigs.
 They're excellent for rip-jigging weed edges in rivers for aggressive fish.
 They also shine when finessing fish in deeper water as well.
 Natural colored hair bodies tipped with live minnows or leeches have a way of coaxing bites from walleye other lures can't deliver.

 I also carry a few other specific styles of jigs.
 The first are bladed jigs, like those by Road Runner Lures or the Northland's Thumper Jig.
 When tossing jigs around eddies and current breaks, the blade on these jigs adds flash and extra vibrations to your offering.
 Another good jig to carry is Fin-Tech's Nuckle Ball Jig in original or two-tone color patterns.
 The jig's shape helps it sit with the hook pointing up for easy walleye slurping.
 The bent hook design allows for weedless rigging.
 The hook positioning on these jigs also ensure proper placement for the set and delivers high hook-up rates.